PrincetonUniversity/advanced-command-line/06_awk/README.md

 print | "sort -n"
 ```
 The first line redirects print output to the file `test.out` and the second
-pipes the output through sort with a numeric sort.
+pipes the output through sort with a numeric key.
 What makes this so useful
 is that any expression can be used for the filename.
 If you need to perform
 multiple pipes or a pipe and a redirect, combine them all in the command
 as a string.